Service & Contact

 Covered by basic health insurance

-Covered by additional insuranceFor a comprehensive overview, please consult VGZ supplementary conditions.
+Covered by supplementary insuranceFor a comprehensive overview, please consult VGZ supplementary conditions.

-Reimbursement is covered under most additional insurance coverage.
+Reimbursement is covered under most supplementary insurance coverages.

+You may also file your reimbursement claim by post.
 To submit a hardcopy claim, please complete the English language claim form and attach your original invoice(s).
-Mail these to the physical address on the claim form.
+Make a copy of everything for your personal records and mail the originals to the physical address on the claim form.
 You will receive your reimbursement within 10 working days.

 What is my reimbursement for healthcare when abroad?